Global strong solutions and large time behavior to the compressible co-rotation FENE dumbbell model of polymeric flows near equilibrium: Introduction

 \subsection{Short reviews for the incompressible FENE dumbbell model}

-Let's review some mathematical results about the incompressible FENE dumbbell model.
+We first review some mathematical results about the incompressible FENE dumbbell model.
 M. Renardy \cite{Renardy} established the local well-posedness in Sobolev spaces with potential $\mathcal{U}(R)=(1-|R|^2)^{1-\sigma}$ for $\sigma>1$.
 Later, B. Jourdain, T. Leli\`{e}vre, and C. Le Bris \cite{Jourdain} proved local existence of a stochastic differential equation with potential $\mathcal{U}(R)=-k\log(1-|R|^{2})$ in the case $k>3$ for a Couette flow.
-H. Zhang and P. Zhang \cite{Zhang-H} proved local well-posedness of (1.4) with $d=3$ in weighted Sobolev spaces.
+H. Zhang and P. Zhang \cite{Zhang-H} proved local well-posedness for the FENE equation with $d=3$ in weighted Sobolev spaces.
 For the co-rotation case, F. Lin, P. Zhang, and Z. Zhang \cite{F.Lin} obtained a global existence results with $d=2$ and $k > 6$.
-If the initial data is perturbation around equilibrium, N. Masmoudi \cite{Masmoudi2008} proved global well-posedness of (1.4) for $k>0$.
-In the co-rotation case with $d=2$, he \cite{Masmoudi2008} obtained a global result for $k>0$ without any small conditions.
+If the initial data is perturbation around equilibrium, N. Masmoudi \cite{Masmoudi2008} proved global well-posedness for for the general case and $k>0$.
+In the co-rotation case with $d=2$, he \cite{Masmoudi2008} obtained a global result $k>0$ without any small conditions.
 In the co-rotation case, A. V. Busuioc, I. S. Ciuperca, D. Iftimie and L. I. Palade \cite{Busuioc} obtained a global existence result with only the small condition on $\psi_0$.
-The global existence of weak solutions in $L^2$ was proved recently by N. Masmoudi \cite{Masmoudi2013} under some entropy conditions.
+The global existence of weak solutions in $L^2$ for the general case and was proved recently by N. Masmoudi \cite{Masmoudi2013} under some entropy conditions.
+In this paper, he point out that global existence of strong solutions for the general case is an open problem.

-Recently, M. Schonbek \cite{Schonbek} studied the $L^2$ decay of the velocity for the co-rotation FENE dumbbell model, and obtained the decay rate $(1+t)^{-\frac{d}{4}+\frac{1}{2}}$, $d\geq 2$ with $u_0\in L^1$.
+M. Schonbek \cite{Schonbek} studied the $L^2$ decay of the weak solutions for the co-rotation FENE dumbbell model, and obtained the decay rate $(1+t)^{-\frac{d}{4}+\frac{1}{2}}$, $d\geq 2$ with $u_0\in L^1$.
 Moreover, she conjectured that the sharp decay rate should be $(1+t)^{-\frac{d}{4}}$,~$d\geq 2$.
 However, she failed to get it because she could not use the bootstrap argument as in \cite{Schonbek1985} due to the additional stress tensor.
 Recently, W. Luo and Z. Yin \cite{Luo-Yin} improved Schonbek's result and showed that the decay rate is $(1+t)^{-\frac{d}{4}}$ with $d\geq 3$ and $\ln^{-l}(1+t)$ with $d=2$ for any $l\in\mathbb{N^+}$.
 This result shows that M. Schonbek's conjecture is true when $d \geq3$.
 More recently, W. Luo and Z. Yin \cite{Luo-Yin2} improved the decay rate to $(1+t)^{-\frac{d}{4}}$ with $d=2$.